Return to Social Chess

 • Replaced cup with shield reflecting the nature of the physical trophy!

-• Clarified tie break rules - ensuring preference given to weaker players
+• Clarified tie break rules

 • Amended to cater for events where there is inherent handicapping (e.g. Odds Chess).